 DEAR MAN Skill

-The DEARMAN Skill is intended to help us develop effective interpersonal communication that will help us get out needs met and develop healthy relationships with others.
+The DEARMAN skill is intended to help us develop effective interpersonal communication that will help us get our needs met and develop healthy relationships with others.

 - Describe the current situation (if necessary).
 Stick to the facts.
 Tell the person exactly what you are reacting to.

 - Express your feelings and opinions about the situation.
 Don’t assume that the other person knows how you feel.